mindspore-ai/docs/tutorials/source_en/advanced_use/customized_debugging_information.md

 ## Overview

-This section describes how to use the customized capabilities provided by MindSpore, such as callback, metrics, and log printing, to help you quickly debug the training network.
+This section describes how to use the customized capabilities provided by MindSpore, such as `callback`, `metrics`,`Print` operator and log printing, to help you quickly debug the training network.

 ## Introduction to Callback